 Your about page = Who are you?

 Using the same color scheme as your home page and readable fonts, tell visitors who you are and why yours’ is the website they were looking for.

 3. Contact page

 This could be as simple as listing contact options, usually an email address and telephone number.

-You can easily add in a contact page tool to improve functionality and ease of use for the visitor.
+You can easily add a contact form to improve functionality and ease of use for the visitor.

 4. Landing page